-• AGREE TO YOUR GRANT: You'll receive a Grant Acceptance Agreement detailing the terms and conditions of your grant.
+AGREE TO YOUR GRANT: You'll receive a Grant Acceptance Agreement detailing the terms and conditions of your grant.
 Even though your grant will have been approved, the money can't be released until the Executive Director (or equivalent) of your organization signs it.
 Pay particular notice to the publicity clause toward the bottom; it requires you to acknowledge your grant in any relevant publicity materials your organization might produce.

-- SPEND THE MONEY WISELY: Always use the funds you receive for their intended purpose.
+SPEND THE MONEY WISELY: Always use the funds you receive for their intended purpose.
 You'll need to submit a Grant Report within 30 days of the grant period's end, and you'll need to prove that you spent the money according to the budget in your grant proposal.
 Minor deviations-for example, if a budgeted item proves slightly less or more expensive than you'd anticipated-don't pose a significant problem.
-However, major deviations from your initial proposal-for example, using the grant to pay staff instead of to purchase the computer you'd requested-could result in your organization having to return the grant money. - KEEP YOUR RECEIPTS: You'll need them for your Grant Report! - SHARE YOUR STORY: Instead of having to pay for ads to publicize your organization's activities, try contacting local newspapers and television stations.
-They might do a story about you, which would create free publicity.
-(Don't forget to acknowledge your grant if that happens, though!)
-Spreading the word might generate more public awareness of and donations to your organization.
+However, major deviations from your initial proposal-for example, using the grant to pay staff instead of to purchase the computer you'd requested-could result in your organization having to return the grant money.
+If you anticipate a major deviation in your project spending, contact ECCF at least 60 days before the end of the grant period.
+You can write a letter of request asking for a grant extension and/or a re-direction of funds to a similar purpose, but the ECCF Board must have time to approve the request before the end of the grant period.